Spherical cap discrepancy of perturbed lattices under the Lambert projection: Introduction and main result

-\textbf{Outline of the paper.} In Section \ref{sec_proofs} we first state the definition of the Lambert equal area map and prove a bound on $C_L^\fatone$.
-Next we introduce the notion of $n$-convex curve which allows us to prove in Lemma \ref{lem_sharplengthbound} a bound of how many fundamental domains of $\frac{1}{K}\Lambda^Q$ are intersected by it.
-This result constitutes the backbone of this work.
+\end{corollary} \begin{proof} This follows from Theorem \ref{thm_main} with Lemma \ref{lem_boundonCL}, Lemma \ref{lem_lengthboundcurvematrix}, Lemma \ref{lem_differenceKandN2} and the remark after it. \end{proof} It is easy to see from the proof of Lemma \ref{lem_lengthboundcurvematrix} that $\sqrt{2}\sqrt{|\det(Q)|}\leq\|Q\|_F$.
+If one is willing to adjust $P^Q(K)$ to $P_{mod}^Q(K)$ with the algorithm described in Section \ref{subsec_pointmod}, then an improved upper bound holds for this modified point set. \textbf{Outline of the paper.} In Section \ref{sec_proofs} we first state the definition of the Lambert equal area map and prove a bound on $C_L^\fatone$.
+Next we introduce the notion of $n$-convex curve, which allows us to prove in Lemma \ref{lem_sharplengthbound} a bound of how many fundamental domains of $\frac{1}{K}\Lambda^Q$ are intersected by it -- this result constitutes the backbone of this work.
 The section then ends with a bound on $d^Q(K)$ and a proof of Theorem \ref{thm_main}.
 In Section \ref{sec_applications} we apply Theorem \ref{thm_main} to specific cases, this way we obtain many deterministic point sets with the least constant for the leading term up to date.